 How to cite this article:

-Rafid M Al Badr and Harth A Hassan.
+Rafid M Al Badr, Harth A Hassan.
 Effect of immersion in different media on the mechanical properties of dental composite resins.
-International Journal of Applied Dental Sciences.
-2017; 3(1): 81-88.
+Int J Appl Dent Sci 2017;3(1):81-88.